Signed in as:

 The adoption of provisions for referendums and/or the initiative in twenty-three states in the twenty-year period between 1898 and 1918 was one of the most important and enduring victories for democracy in American history.
 There are currently twenty-six states in America that have provisions for referendums and/or the initiative in their state constitutions.
 There is no provision for referendums or the initiative in the Constitution of the United States.

-The main problem with referendums and the initiative in the states that already have provisions for them, is that calling a referendum or putting a proposal on the ballot through the initiative is far more difficult and expensive than it should be.
+The main problem with referendums and the initiative, in the states that already have provisions for them, is that calling a veto referendum or putting a proposal on the ballot through the initiative is far more difficult than it should be.
 The details of the initiative process vary from state to state, but getting legislation passed through the initiative process is never easy.
 Gathering the required number of signatures is a significant challenge in every state.
-Election officials in most states with the initiative are empowered to reject signatures on petitions and it is not uncommon for a significant percentage of the signatures collected to be rejected for various (often unspecified) reasons, which effectively (and unjustly) increases the number of signatures required to get a proposal on the ballot.
+Election officials in most states with the initiative are empowered to preemptively reject signatures on petitions and it is not uncommon for a significant percentage of the signatures collected to be rejected for various (often unspecified) reasons.
+This effectively (and unjustly) increases the number of signatures required to get a proposal on the ballot.
 Educating voters about a ballot proposal typically requires raising millions of dollars, especially if there is opposition to a proposal from well-funded special interests.

 Despite these difficulties, states with referendums and the initiative have been able to increase the minimum wage, expand Medicaid, repeal anti-worker so-called “right-to-work” laws, enact ethics laws, and pass other laws supported by the people but opposed by “representatives” who do not truly represent the will of the people.

-Some politicians in states that have provisions for referendums and the initiative, unhappy with the occasional success of ballot proposals, have introduced legislation that would make it even more difficult to use the initiative.
+Some politicians in states that have provisions for referendums and the initiative, unhappy with the occasional success of ballot proposals and veto referendums, have introduced legislation that would make it even more difficult to use the initiative.
 If these antidemocratic amendments are enacted, it will be a significant setback for democracy.

 We need to fight off attempts to undermine and roll back democracy, but we need to do more than that.
 When it comes to defending democracy, an adage commonly associated with sports and warfare applies – “The best defense is a good offense.”
 We need to proactively promote democracy.
 We need to enact Perfect Democracy Amendments.